Tunnel with firewall

 OS firewall

-.
+Alternatively, you may also use operating system (OS)-level firewall rules to disallow all ingress traffic and allow only egress traffic.
+For example, if your server runs on Linux, you may use iptables to set up firewall rules.
+Most Linux distributions are pre-installed with iptables.
 Note that in the example below, not all ingress traffic is blocked, just in case that the server is hosted on the Cloud and there would be no way to SSH back into the system again if the settings were configured wrongly.

-Check your current firewall rules.
+- Check your current firewall rules. $ sudo iptables -L

-to communicate with itself.$ sudo iptables -A INPUT -i lo -j ACCEPTAllow already established connection and related traffic.
+- Allow - localhostto communicate with itself.$ sudo iptables -A INPUT -i lo -j ACCEPT

-$ sudo iptables -A INPUT -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPTAllow new SSH connections.
+- Allow already established connection and related traffic. $ sudo iptables -A INPUT -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT

-$ sudo iptables -A INPUT -p tcp --dport ssh -j ACCEPTDrop all other ingress traffic.
+- Allow new SSH connections. $ sudo iptables -A INPUT -p tcp --dport ssh -j ACCEPT

-$ sudo iptables -A INPUT -j DROPAfter setting the firewall rules, use this command to check the current
+- After setting the firewall rules, use this command to check the current - iptablessettings:$ sudo iptables -L

 Run your tunnel and check that all configured services are still accessible to the outside world via the tunnel, but not via the external IP address of the server.